AlexMachin1997/Food-Allergy-Mobile-Application/README.md

 ## Core features

-As of the current version of the mobile application, it is currently capable of performing some of the following tasks:
+Within the current build of the mobile application, it currently supports the following features:

-- Registering a new user
+- Registration
-- User authentication
+- Authentication
-- Search for products via barcode search and live search
-- Save suitable items to a shopping list
+- Authorization through the use of a JSON Web Token (JWT) system
-- Update your profile details
+- Update user profiles, this includes both account details and allergies
-- Logout of your account
 - Delete your account
+- Sign out of your current session
-- Delete items from the mobile devices internal storage
+- Save and remove items from your local directroy
+- Delete all your local data (Excludes JWT token)
+- Barcode scanning via Expo-Barcode module
+- Allery detection based on the data received from a food API
+- Filter through your local directroy of items based on the text input value
+- A small static help section, common questions users might be thinking.

 ## Technologies used: